aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 !!! info

     `eos_cli_config_gen` schema should support all of the required keys to configure a WAN network, whether AutoVPN or Pathfinder except for the most recent features.
-    This means that any missing `eos_designs` feature should be supported using `custom_structured_configuration` functionality.
+    This means that any missing Arista AVD features should be supported using `custom_structured_configuration` functionality.
     If you find any missing functionality, please open an issue on Github.

 ## Getting started with WAN